top of page

 • Pure — a budget-friendly pick that covers essentials without major compromises.

 Tata has balanced nostalgia with fresh styling.
-The Sierra looks chunky, upright and confidently different from many rivals.
+The Sierra looks chunky, upright, and confidently different from many rivals.

-Key dimensions
+Key Dimensions

 • Length: 4340 mm